xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Data source configuration/Configure PostgreSQL Data Source.md

 ## Next step {#section_jb1_tyb_p2b .section}

 Now you have learned how to configure the PostgreSQL data source.
 The document explains how to configure the PostgreSQL Writer plug‑in later.
-For more information, see [Configuring PostgreSQL writer](intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure PostgreSQL Writer.md#).
+For more information, see [Configure PostgreSQL Writer](intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure PostgreSQL Writer.md#).